marcusoftnet/marcusoftnet.github.io/_posts/2007-07-03-schlager-treat.md

 this song would probably have rocked at the competition.
 I mean that kind of music is not really innovative and challenging...

-In short - i don't like schlagers (or whatever the word is in english) but this song rocks.
+In short - I don't like schlagers (or whatever the word is in english) but this song rocks.